ankur-chr/panoptic_segmentation_nighttime_urban_driving_scenes/README.md

 # Panoptic-DeepLab model architecture base source code:
 - Source code for Panoptic segmentation model is present under the folder: **"/src/pdl/panoptic-deeplab"**
-- Note: The source code for Panoptic-DeepLab was **USED and further ADAPTED** from a public re-implementation of the paper: "Panoptic-DeepLab: A Simple, Strong,and Fast Baseline for Bottom-Up Panoptic Segmentation", available via https://github.com/bowenc0221/panoptic-deeplab
+- The source code for Panoptic-DeepLab was **USED and further ADAPTED** from a public re-implementation of the paper: "Panoptic-DeepLab: A Simple, Strong,and Fast Baseline for Bottom-Up Panoptic Segmentation", available via https://github.com/bowenc0221/panoptic-deeplab
     - bibtex entry:
         - @inproceedings{cheng2020panoptic,
           title={Panoptic-DeepLab: A Simple, Strong, and Fast Baseline for Bottom-Up Panoptic Segmentation},